jeromeetienne/demo.hatsunemiku-augmentedreality/POST.md

   - I did this with just a marker
   - I did this for the DAQRI hackathon
   - It is great!
 Hatsune miku in three.js dancing in AR
-- describe what is the demo
-- explain that it runs on mobile too, shortly

 - explain where Hatsune miku code is coming from
   - hasune miku wikipedia link. find cool video on youtube.